 Every chiropractor, and medical doctor, is trained to examine the prostate muscle.
 There remains debate: is this a 'medical' condition?
 If the prostate is involved, then yes, probably.
 But if trigger points in the PC are the culprit (just the same, say as in a tennis elbow ) then your chiropractor is the expert who should be treating this condition.

 So the Kegel exercises are perhaps a better option.
-If they don't work, then talk to your chiropractor if you have 'prostate' pain that is not responding to your doctor's treatment.
+If they do not work, then talk to your chiropractor if you have "prostate" pain that is not responding to your doctor's treatment.

 The Kegel exercises are beneficial to both sexes increasing the pleasure of sexual intercourse, by helping men not ejaculate too soon, and women to tighten the vagina, enabling them both to reach a more fulfilling and better timed climax.